ethantrott/hyperloglog-estimation/README.md

 # hyperloglog estimation
  python implementations of LogLog, SuperLogLog, and HyperLogLog, used to estimate the cardinality of unique traffic violations in NYC in the 2019 fiscal year

-## the dataset (must be named nyc-dataset.csv)
+## the dataset (nyc-dataset.csv)
  the dataset is a set of all recorded traffic violations in New York City during the 2019 fiscal year (August 2018 - June 2019).
 It contains a lot of information, but we will generally only be looking at the Plate ID, in order to estimate the number of unique offenders. **the dataset can be downloaded [here](https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2019/faiq-9dfq) (download as a regular CSV and rename to "nyc-dataset.csv")**

 ## LogLogEstimator.py
  uses the LogLog algorithm to return the estimate of unique offenders in the dataset

 ## SuperLogLogEstimator.py
- uses the LogLog algorithm to return the estimate of unique offenders in the dataset
+ uses the SuperLogLog algorithm to return the estimate of unique offenders in the dataset

 ## HyperLogLogEstimator.py
- uses the LogLog algorithm to return the estimate of unique offenders in the dataset
+ uses the HyperLogLog algorithm to return the estimate of unique offenders in the dataset

 ## ActualCount.py
  goes through and manually counts the number of unique offenders, in order to determine the accuracy of the estimations